 Storm Damage and Insurance Claims

-- Do a Thorough Property Inspection – We don’t recommend getting on your own roof after a storm.
-Have a professional roofing company come out and provide an inspection of the roof.
+- Thorough Property Inspection – Have a professional company come out and provide an inspection of the roof.
 Be sure to choose a company that is local and reputable.
 Don’t fall for gimmicks or cold calls offering a free inspection.
-Using a local contractor will ensure that any work done is the highest quality with the best warranties.
+Using a local contractor will ensure that any work done is of the highest quality with the best warranties.

 - File Your Insurance Claim – If you opt to file an insurance claim, the insurance company will schedule an adjuster to inspect your roof to approve and process your claim.
-Schedule both the adjuster and the roofing contractor to attend this meeting together.
+Schedule a time where both the adjuster and the roofing contractor can attend this meeting together.